 Submissions are due by May 31st.
 The submitted books will be reviewed by staff at Library Journal and by members of the Wisconsin library community.
 The winner will be announced this fall at the Annual Conference of the Wisconsin Library Association.

 For more information or to submit a book for consideration, visit the Wisconsin Author Project website.

 If you'd like to promote this contest to your community, here are some marketing materials!

 - Writers' groups email template (click here to see a list of potential writers' groups to reach out to, in addition to any local ones you may know about)

 - Wisconsin Author Project logo (the page may appear black but the logo is black text on a transparent background; if your image viewer background is also black it will look like nothing is there!
 Either look closely in the middle of the screen to find it or right click and save the logo image above.)

 - Printable Poster

-- Other marketing collateral (Google Drive folder of alternate logos and images)
+- Other marketing collateral, including alternate logos and web images

+Don't forget!
 More tools and collections from BiblioBoard are available for Wisconsin authors and readers, including Pressbooks, SELF-e, and digital collections from BiblioBoard.
-If you'd like to learn more, watch the recordings from two webinars with BiblioBoard (you only need to watch one; they cover the same content):
+If you'd like to learn more, watch the recordings from two webinars below with BiblioBoard and WPLC project managers: